 So yes, the world did find answers.
 Also in Africa.
 Thanks to the thousands and thousands of African doctors and nurses, and tropical doctors from abroad.
 They kept going, against the grain and sometimes until the bitter end.
 Thanks also to major investments from the UN and the Global Fund of Bill and Melinda Gates.
 Thanks to people like Joep Lange, the leading Dutch AIDS expert who died in the flight MH17 disaster.
 And thanks to millions of AIDS patients themselves, who turned their individual struggle for survival into a collective struggle against stigma and a struggle for fellow sufferers.
 Like Clarisse Mawaki in Kinshasa.

 Yes, answers did come.
 But it took years.
-And the lives of 36 million people.
+And in those years, AIDS took the lives of 36 million people.

 People still die from AIDS, especially in African and Asian countries.
 680,000 last year.
 That is why Cordaid continues to work on preventing the spread of HIV and making AIDS medication accessible to everyone who needs it.
 In DR Congo, a country as big as Europe, we do this with the generous support of the Global Fund against Aids, TB, and Malaria.
 The drugs we distribute and the health facilities we support in even the remotest corners are a lifeline to many.

 ‘We will continue until we have conquered AIDS’